grafana/carbon-relay-ng/README.md

 if connection is down and spooling enabled.  we try to spool but if it's slow we drop the data if connection is down and spooling disabled -> drop the data

-kafka and grafanaNet have an in-memory buffer and can be configured to blocking or non-blocking mode when the buffer runs full.
+kafka, Google PubSub, and grafanaNet have an in-memory buffer and can be configured to blocking or non-blocking mode when the buffer runs full.

 Input